 Program Design Strategies

 Follow these steps to create a winning CLE or Educational program:

 Look for opportunities in the marketplace based on:

 - Your own experience and that of your peers (What do you need?
 What do you want to learn more about?)

 - Prior CBA Programs.
-We have lots of great programs run in prior years that are “on the shelf” and waiting to be reborn with your creative energy.
+We have lots of great programs run previously that are “on the shelf” and waiting to be reborn with your creative energy.

 Step 2: Evaluate your Topic.